-In the swirl of human history where entire civilizations emerge and fall as the golden autumn leaves, it is no wonder to have embroilment of religions and its characters.
+In the swirl of human history where entire civilizations emerge and fall as the golden autumn leaves, it is no wonder to have an embroilment of religions and their characters.
 Since this is an indisputable fact, a question remains: “Who was Ostara derived from?“

 Ostara’s Deity – Mighty Freya

 Many believe that the inspiration for the Teutonic invention of the goddess of spring was found in Freyja.
 In Norse mythology, Freyja is the goddess connected to war, death, love, sex, beauty, fertility, gold, and magic.
 She rides a chariot pulled by two cats, and on her journeys is accompanied by the boar called Hildisvini.
 Freyja carries the cloak of falcon feathers on her back.
 Stemming from Old Norse Freyja, modern forms of the name include Freya, Freyia, and Freja.
 This goddess is also known by other names like Gefn, Horn, Mardoll, Syr, Valfreyja, and Vanadis.